bpucker/LRG/README.md

 # LRG
-This repository contains the material for the Long Read Genomics course that is scheduled to take place in Prague in early November 2025.
+This repository contains the material for the Long Read Genomics course that is taking place at CZU in Prague in early November 2025.

 ## Location
+The course takes place in D551 of the MCEVII building.
 Please find a map of the campus [here](https://www.czu.cz/en/r-17651-map-od-campus).

 ## Topics
 - (1) Sequencing Technologies